tgtakaoka/asmx/README.txt

   gcc *.c -o asmx

 That's it.
-Now you will probably want to copy it to your /usr/local/bin or ~/bin directory, but that's your choice.
+Now you will might want to copy it to your /usr/local/bin or ~/bin directory, but that's your choice.

  - - -